Fill out the form below to arrange a free no obligation consultation

 HOW DOES VAT WORK?

-Standard VAT works by adding up all the VAT you have charged on your sales (20% on top of your net fees), deducting all the VAT you have paid out to your suppliers and handing over the difference to HMRC.
+Standard VAT works by adding up all the VAT you have charged on your sales, deducting all the VAT you have paid out to your suppliers and handing over the difference to HMRC.
 This information is usually reported to HMRC on a quarterly basis via completing a VAT return.
 There are different schemes available such as the flat rate scheme which can help to save you money but speak to us about the different options and we will help you decide what’s best for your business.

 DO I HAVE TO REGISTER FOR VAT?